 The potential merger would allow us to become a larger, more efficient company.
 As a result, we will be able to identify efficiencies to the benefit of our customers and mitigate against future rate increases.
 As the new combined company would be municipally owned, dividends would continue to flow to the shareholder municipalities.
 We expect the merger to produce $90 million in savings over the next 17 years and customers, on average, will experience approximately 3 per cent lower rates than they otherwise would have as customers of either utility alone.
 Additionally, the municipal shareholders will receive increased dividends, which helps mitigate the need for increased taxes.

 General Merger Questions and Comments

 There are many factors at play including the disruption in the industry that require us to evolve if we are to remain competitive.
 Additionally, our customers’ behaviours and opportunities are changing and we must find ways to continue to offer stable and affordable rates combined with greater efficiency and more valuable service offerings.
 Our best opportunity to mitigate against future rate increases and maximize new business opportunities is to achieve greater economies of scale, find efficiencies and develop our competitive strength in a combined company.
 There are also regulatory incentives in place that encourage distributor consolidation and the pursuit of cost efficiencies that benefit ratepayers and municipal shareholders.
-This makes it an opportune time for our shareholders to consider a merger.

 There have been many successful mergers of electricity distributors in Ontario.
-There were more than 250 electricity distributors in the province as recently as 1999, and this number has been reduced to just 78 licensed distributors today.
+There were more than 250 electricity distributors in the province as recently as 1999, and this number has been reduced to just under 80 licensed distributors today.
 Veridian is a good example of the successful consolidation of nine local utilities that each operated as a standalone business in 1999.

 The momentum for utility consolidation is increasing as all utilities look to ensure their long-term sustainability to provide benefits to their customers and their shareholders.